pdyragaa/pdEnglish/README.md

 ## Deployment

+### Automatic Deployment (Recommended)
+This project is configured for automatic deployment with GitHub Actions and Vercel:

+1. **Push to main branch** → Automatic deployment to production
+2. **Create Pull Request** → Preview deployment
+3. **CI/CD Pipeline** → Automatic testing and building

+See [DEPLOYMENT_GUIDE.md](./DEPLOYMENT_GUIDE.md) for detailed setup instructions.

+### Manual Deployment
-The app can be deployed to:
+The app can also be deployed to:
 - Vercel
 - Netlify
 - GitHub Pages

 Make sure to set the environment variables in your deployment platform.